vegaprotocol/specs/user-interface/7003-MORD-manage_orders.md

 - **should** be able to sort the list (both directions) by any field in the order list
   - **should** be able to add a secondary sort. e.g. by market then by date
+- **should** have the default sorted by created time (or updated time if newer), with newest at the top
+- **should** retain sorting preferences between switching views / browser reload

 ### Grouping